Nastel/tnt4j-streams/tnt4j-streams-ws/samples/azure-sb/README.md

 # Azure SB metrics streaming over TNT4J

-## Setup Azure SB monitoring application service principal
+## Set up Azure SB Monitoring Application Service Principal

-* Create a service principal and assign Reader role for the sp.
-(I use Azure CLI to do that)
+* Create a service principal and assign the Reader role to the service principal.
+This can be done using these CLI commands:
   ```bash
   az login
   az account set --subscription "<your subscription id>"